Human World

 Why does Manhattanhenge happen?

-The June solstice on June 21 brought the sun’s northernmost point in our sky and northernmost sunset.
+The June solstice on June 21 will bring the sun’s northernmost point in our sky and northernmost sunset.
 Afterward, the sun’s path in our sky, and the sunset point, will both start shifting southward again.
 As for the sun’s alignment with the city of New York, and the streets of Manhattan Island … well, thank the original planners of this city.
 Scientific American explained:

 The phenomenon is based on a design for Manhattan outlined in The Commissioners’ Plan of 1811 for a rectilinear grid or gridiron of straight streets and avenues that intersect one another at right angles.
 This design runs from north of Houston Street in Lower Manhattan to just south of 155th Street in Upper Manhattan.
 Most cross streets in between were arranged in a regular right-angled grid that was tilted 29 degrees east of true north to roughly replicate the angle of the island of Manhattan.